Some say there are dreamers and realists.

 1. you can't.
 2 get a new dream"

-Millie Poppins is a Motherhood Journey Coach and friend of ours, and while she may have posted the above statement with a little tongue-in-cheek, it's not to be disregarded.
+Millie Poppins is a Motherhood Journey Coach and friend of ours (I employed her as a trainee over a decade ago - how cool is that!), and while she may have posted the above statement with a little tongue-in-cheek, it's not to be disregarded.
 There are certain realities at certain times in life you just. can't. fight.

 You're committed.
 You know your life and your role in it matters, and you're here for the long haul, so what are you to do when you realise life isn't what you want?